18th & California and 18th & Stout stations

 18th & California and 18th & Stout stations (sometimes styled as 18th•California and 18th•Stout) are a pair of light rail stations in Downtown Denver, Colorado, United States.
-It is served by the D, H, and L lines, operated by the Regional Transportation District (RTD), and was opened on October 8, 1994.
-These stations have one track each, and are one city block apart.
+They are served by the H and L lines, operated by the Regional Transportation District (RTD), and were opened on October 8, 1994.
+The stations have one track each and are one city block apart.
 18th & California is served only by northbound trains and 18th & Stout is served only by southbound trains.

-This is a transfer point for any passenger traveling to stops north of this station along Welton Street towards the 30th & Downing station.
-The L Line serves these stops.
+18th & California is the inbound terminus of the H Line; passengers must transfer to L Line trains to continue along Welton Street and toward 30th & Downing.